deltaepsilon/jupiter/notes/GTD.md

 ## In Progress

+- [ ] Debug file-level progress that's not being displayed correctly on the front end
 - [ ] Logo and landing page
 - [ ] Once logged in, the landing page should have a big CTA to go to the web app